prakashlab/gravitymachine-analysis-gui/README.md

 # Squid Analysis GUI

 ## Introduction
 This is a custom GUI-based data analysis tool for visualizing and analyzing tracking microscopy datasets.
-This current repo is specifically tuned for tracking microscopy using Squid and is based on earlier such repo for Scale-free vertical Tracking Microscopy aka Gravity machine [D Krishnamurthy et. al : Scale-free Vertical Tracking Microscopy: Towards Bridging Scales in Biological Oceanography](https://doi.org/10.1101/610246).
+This current repo is specifically tuned for tracking microscopy using Squid and is based on earlier such repo for Scale-free vertical Tracking Microscopy aka Gravity machine [D Krishnamurthy et. al : Scale-free Vertical Tracking Microscopy](https://www.nature.com/articles/s41592-020-0924-7).

 The program has a few run-time dependencies which can be installed by following *Installation.md*.